Wunderbyte-GmbH/moodle-taskflowadapter_ksw/README.md

-# moodle-taskflowadapter_winterthour
+# moodle-taskflowadapter_ksw
-Taskflow adapter: Winterthour
+Taskflow adapter: ksw

-# Taskflow adapter: Winterthour #
+# Taskflow adapter: ksw #

-This is a taskflow adapter used in the Winterthour project for Wunderbyte's taskflow module.
+This is a taskflow adapter used in the ksw project for Wunderbyte's taskflow module.

 ## Installing via uploaded ZIP file ##